Strike a balance

 A healthy diet requires planning and preparation.
-When shopping at the grocery store, make sure you:
+When shopping at the grocery store, make sure to:

-- create a grocery list to save time and increase the quality of your food choices
+- create a grocery list to save time and increase the quality of food choices

 - don’t shop on an empty stomach; hunger can lead to extra foods in your grocery cart